Catholic Women's League of Canada: Early years and first national executive

 A study group in Montreal known as the Loyola Club became a Catholic Women's Club in 1917, organized by Margaret Jones, with first president Bellelle Guerin.
 This club became the Montreal City Subdivision in 1920, and claimed the founding subdivision.

 At this time all nationally organized women's groups were called to Ottawa to share their opinions with the minister of Reconstruction & Immigration concerning the settling of thousands of immigrants arriving in Canada from war-ravaged Europe.
 Members of the Montreal Catholic Women's Club, noting that there was no national group of Catholic women, set out to organize one.
 In March, 1920, invitations were sent to the various Catholic women's groups in Canada, including Hamilton, St. Catharines and Saint John, offering to host a meeting in Montreal for this purpose.

 The conference was held on June 17, 1920, with delegates from Edmonton, Regina, Toronto, Hamilton, Ottawa, Sherbrooke, Saint John and Halifax.

 Bellelle Guerin, president of the Montreal CWL, was asked to be chairman of the conference.
 An executive was elected, organizational details ironed out, and future activities were discussed.
 The new League's first act was to send a petition to the federal government asking or stricter divorce laws in Canada.

 In 1921 the League chose a motto, For God and Canada.
 At the annual national convention in 1923 in Halifax, a resolution was passed to adopt Our Lady of Good Counsel as the League's patroness.
 In December of that year the CWLC was granted federal incorporation.

 During World War II, the League raised $25,000 for the war effort and sent more than 7 million cigarettes to the soldiers overseas.

 In 1947 the constitution of the CWLC was altered to ensure more clerical supervision of the League's activities, and to set up councils at parish, diocesan and provincial levels.

 As of 2015, the Catholic Women's League of Canada had 83,990 members.

 Organization

 Councils

 As well as the national council, there are 11 provincial councils — one of each of the 10 provinces, which includes territories, and a military ordinariate, which was granted provincial status in 1965— 38 diocesan councils and 1,223 parish councils.

 Each council administers the affairs at its own level, and sends a representative to the council at the next level.
 The national council represents the members nationally and internationally.

 Standing Committees

-As well as the usual organizational committees, the League has several standing committees related to Catholic values and community service, including Spiritual Development, Christian Family Life, Community Life, and Education and Health.
+As well as the usual organizational committees, the League had several standing committees related to Catholic values and community service, including Spiritual Development, Christian Family Life, Community Life, and Education and Health.
 There is also a Communications committee which facilitates The Canadian League magazine and other publications.

+In 2021, members voted on amendments to the League’s Constitution & Bylaws which reduced the standing committees to three, Faith, Service and Social Justice, representing the League’s core values.